kolodny-coder/Tic-Tac-Toe/README.md

 ## Ground rules
 - The computer always go first
-- Tme computer mark is X and players's mark is O
+- The computer mark is X, and the players' mark is O
-- To place a amrk the player jsut need to choose the position index.
+- To place a mark, the player needs to choose the position index.

-- The board positon index is as follows
+- The board position index is as follows

 | 1 |2     | 3                |
 | :-------- | :------- | :------------------------- |